rahilbathwal/Show-and-Tell/README.md

 # Show & Tell

-An interactive language learning developed in C# using Xamarin that allows users to learn languages using objects around them.
+An interactive language learning developed in C# that allows users to learn languages using objects around them.